Ways Women Can Increase Their Chances Of Getting Into True Platonic Friendships With Guys

 Possibly offer him a cooling off period

 Once you've rejected them some guys quickly make up their mind about whether they want to cut you off or try to keep hanging out.
 Others may be confused and stirred up, and not be sure what they want to do or whether they'll be able to be friends.
-You can offer to spend some time apart to let him decide: "I understand that it's weird for you to be around me right now, but how about we not see each other for a few months?
+You can offer to spend some time apart to let him decide - "I understand that it's weird for you to be around me right now, but how about we not see each other for a few months?
 After that, if you still think it'll be hard to hang around me, no problem.
-But if you want to be friends, just friends you can get back in touch."
-If you spent a ton of intense one-on-one time with him, it might also work to go on a semi-break from each other where you see each other more casually and occasionally.
+But if you want to be friends, just friends, you can get back in touch."
+If you spent a ton of intense one on one time with him, it might also work to go on a semi-break where you see each other more casually and occasionally.

 Option: End the friendship after giving him a chance or two

 Sometimes a friend will confess his attraction, you'll turn him down, and you'll both go on to have successful true platonic relationship.
 In other cases he'll agree to try to remain friends, and everything will seem back to normal for a while.
 Then he'll do something new to tip his hand that he still wants to date you.
 Maybe you'll give him another chance after that, but it soon becomes clear his feelings are never going to change.
 At this point you know you're never going to have a genuine platonic relationship and a sensible move is to wrap things up.

 Option: Pretend not to notice his signs of interest, subtly remind him you only see him as a friend, and hope he eventually stops

 You can go this route if your friend is obviously hinting he wants something more without coming out and saying it.
 You pretend his suggestive comments and gestures fly over your head, or act as if you thought they were jokes.
 In the weeks that follow you pepper more "I just see you as a friend" statements and behaviors into your conversations, to try to drive home where he stands with you (e.g., calling him "buddy", talking about other guys you want to date, etc.).